CameronKerr/CapTCR_TIL_Tracking/README.md

 The clone tracking function will take in the patient code, specific sample cohort wanting to be analyzed (gDNA, cDNA, or cfDNA), chain/locus (TRA, TRB, TRD, TRG), and the clone fraction which will be used to specifying how much each clone has to take up in order to be incorporated into the analysis.
 The function will track the clones according to the specific reference.
 For this function, the reference is the clonotypes shown in the TIL infusion.
 The maximum clonotypes the function will track is 150.
 These 150 will each be assigned a specific color and the size will be tracked longitdinally throughout the samples based on the recurrence of its amino acid CDR3 sequence.

-Here is an example of the clone tracking plot displaying the clonotypes >0.002 from the TRA chain of the gDNA samples in a specific patient:
+Here is an example of the clone tracking plot displaying the clonotypes >0.002 from the TRA chain of the gDNA samples in a specific patient (Patient and sample names have been cut out due to patient confidentiality):
 ![image](https://github.com/CameronKerr/CapTCR_TIL_Tracking/blob/master/Images/CloneTrackingPlot.png)

 ### [Clonal Abundance Comparison](https://github.com/CameronKerr/CapTCR_TIL_Tracking/blob/master/Clone%20Track%20Functions/ClonalAbundanceTracking.R) ###

 To demonstrate the relativity between patient's TIL Infusion clonality, the clonal abundance comparison function was used to view the top 10 clones in the TIL Infusion of each patient.
 This function takes in a list of samples that you want analyzed, the specific sample cohort (gDNA, cDNA, or cfDNA), chain/locus (TRA, TRB, TRD, TRG) and will create a stacked bar plot of the top 10 clones of those specific samples.

-Here is an example of the clone tracking plot displaying the TIL Infusion products of all the patients in the research project for the TRA and TRB chains:
+Here is an example of the clone tracking plot displaying the TIL Infusion products of all the patients in the research project for the TRA and TRB chains (Patient and sample names have been cut out due to patient confidentiality):
 ![image](https://github.com/CameronKerr/CapTCR_TIL_Tracking/blob/master/Images/ClonalAbundanceInfusionComparison.JPG)

 ### [Sample Diversity Function](https://github.com/CameronKerr/CapTCR_TIL_Tracking/blob/master/Diversity%20Functions/SampleDiv.R) ###